TheNotary/bundlegem/README.md

 ## Customizing Your Own Templates

 Place your own templates in `~/.bunglegem/templates`.
-You can populate it with examples by running `--install-best-templates`
+You can populate it with examples by running `bundlegem --install-best-templates`

-You'll get a good idea as to the possibilities by instpecting the files in [templates](https://github.com/TheNotary/bundlegem/tree/master/lib/bundlegem/templates/newgem).
+You'll get a good idea as to the possibilities by inspecting the files in [templates](https://github.com/TheNotary/bundlegem/tree/master/lib/bundlegem/templates/newgem).
 Some quick tips follow:

 - Files ending with a `.tt` extension will by written to new projects
 - File **names** containing `#{name}` will have that symbol replaced by the project name defined on the CLI